 To prepare for a thermographic inspection, you may need to move furniture off of exterior walls and remove drapes on windows.
 Your HVAC technician can let you know when he or she arrives.

-For more information on energy evaluations or other heating and cooling needs, contact the experts at Stack Heating and Cooling.
+For more information on energy evaluations or other heating and cooling needs, contact the experts at Stack Heating, Cooling, Plumbing and Electric.
 We’ve provided Cleveland area homeowners with professional heating and cooling since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about energy evaluations and other HVAC topics, download our free Home Comfort Resource guide.